phpmetrics/PhpMetrics/README.md

 Remember that this feature parse all files, extract declared classes, dependencies of each method... and is really *very slow*.

+## Jenkins and PIC integration

+You can easily export resut to XML with the `--summary-xml` option:

+    php ./bin/metrics.php --summary-xml=/path/of/your/choice.xml <folder or filename>

+You will find a tutorial to [integrate PhpMetrics report to Jenkins here](blog.lepine.pro/industrialisation/indice-de-maintenabilite-dun-projet-php-et-jenkins) (in French).

 ### Read report

 + Each file is symbolized by a circle